-My essay collection THE NIGHT PARADE draws on the Japanese myth of the hyakki-yagyo—the Night Parade of One Hundred Demons—to tell the braided stories of 1) my grief after my father’s illness/death and 2) my experience with bipolar disorder, driven by the question: how do we live beside the things that haunt us?
+My memoir-in-essays THE NIGHT PARADE will be published in 2023 by Custom House/HarperCollins in the United States and by Scribe in the United Kingdom.
+This illustrated speculative work draws on the Japanese myth of the hyakki-yagyo—the Night Parade of One Hundred Demons—to tell the braided stories of 1) my grief after my father’s illness/death and 2) my experience with bipolar disorder, driven by the question: how do we live beside the things that haunt us?
 These linked essays also reflect on other haunted topics: miscarriage, coronavirus, racism, and Japanese American incarceration, in order to investigate how what we fear shapes who we are.

 My book uses yōkai (the supernatural monsters, creatures, and spirits of Japanese myth and folklore) as an organizational framework.
 For four months, I followed the trail of these creatures in Japan.
 Here are some of my favorites.
 All artwork by Cori.

 The ghost whale

 Sometimes, on rainy nights, a glowing whale will appear close to the shores of fishing villages.
 Everyone will gather for the hunt, for a whale can feed the entire village for many moons.
 But the whale will escape all the harpoons, because it is not true whale but a bakekujira, a ghost whale.
 The ghost whale’s enormous floating skeleton glides through the waves, surrounded by schools of spectral fish and flocks of unearthly birds.
 The villagers know that the bakekujira is a soul of a whale they have previously killed–and they know that they will soon be plagued by disease.
 The whale’s revenge.